Fraud Attempts Targeting University Suppliers

 - Supplier name & contact information

 - Any other pertinent information (i.e. subsequent emails, documents, etc.)

 If you receive requests for quotes, requests to establish a credit line, or purchase orders and you are uncertain if the order is from LSU Procurement Services, do not place the order.
 Please contact us as soon as possible.

 The current fraud attack is for laptops ordered by Brianna Langlois or Stephen Walczak.

 The suspect has an email address showing email@example.com <firstname.lastname@example.org> and/or email@example.com <firstname.lastname@example.org> and a phone number 225-578-2176.
 Suppliers are being asked to use a FedEx account number to ship items to LSU then

 are contacted with another address when items are reportedly unreceived.
 If you are

 a victim to these scams please forward all email communication via attachment to email@example.com.

 The University is actively working with law enforcement to investigate this fraudulent activity and to report all fraudulent procurement transactions issued in the University’s name as we become aware of them.

-Please feel free to contact LSU Procurement at email@example.com or 225-578-2176 with any questions.
+Please feel free to contact LSU Procurement Services at firstname.lastname@example.org or 225-578-2176 with any questions.